yzong12138/MVDR_pruning/README.md

 The repository can be installed locally by cloning it before running `pip install -r requirements.txt` (Note that in order to get everything to work you might need to ponctually install other libs).

+When setting the experimaestro experiments, you also need to prepare a `launcher.py` under the folder `~/.config/experimaestro`.
+Examples could be found [here](https://experimaestro-python.readthedocs.io/en/latest/launchers/#launcher-file-since-124)

 ## Experiment Details

 For the hyperparameters of the model, please find the details in the `.yaml` files.
 We show several important ones in the following part: